clstokes/www.cameronstokes.com/source/_posts/2011-10-27-tasting-rios-rompin-rye.markdown

 {% img /wp-content/uploads/2011/10/epic-brewing-rios-rompin-rye-glass.jpg 480 321 Rio's Rompin Rye %}

 ## Conclusion
 I'm disappointed with this beer.
 Rye is one of my favorite flavors in a beer and this one isn't _rompin'_ and has very little rye.
 In fact, it's really light on aroma and flavor on the whole.
 This is a below-average beer in my book.
 Not a fan.
 I received this along with several other Epic Brewing beers from a friend in SLC.
-I'm hoping the others don't disapoint.
+I'm hoping the others don't disappoint.

+I _am_ a fan of Epic's numbering and brewing log of their Exponential Series available on their website.
+For each batch in the Exponential Series, Epic notes differences in recipe and outcomes.
+Each bottle is numbered by batch.
+I wish more breweries did this.

 **Food pairings**: Anything... not much going on here.